Mask (Mwaash aMbooy)

 The contemporary portraits by Aimé Mpane, in turn, depict the struggles of those without access to power.
 They show ordinary citizens of Kinshasa, along with representations of their fears and desires.
 The artist carves these images from plywood, turning two-dimensional surfaces into works filled with light and shadow (suggesting both presence and absence) that animate the stories of the dispossessed.

-Hide, paint, plant fibers, textile, shell, glass, wood, hair, feathers late 19th or early 20th century
+Hide, paint, plant fibers, textile, cowrie shells, glass, wood, hair, feathers late 19th or early 20th century